alphacep/vosk-space/faq.md

   * Testing

-We can help you with the steps since we are interested to support as many langauges as possible.
+We can help you with the steps since we are interested to support as many languages as possible.
 Feel free to contact us.